teachcomputerscience/A-Level-Javascript-Exercises/Class Exercises/1 - Introduction to Javascript/Task 1 Example - Basic Addition/Intro To Javascript.md

 Each topic is divided into multiple tasks.
 For each task you are provided with and example piece of starter code for your reference and then template code for each of the exercises for you to complete.

-For example our fust task in this introduction topic is Task 1.
+For example our first task in this introduction topic is Task 1.
 You will see there is a Task 1 Example folder then 4 additional Task 1 'task' folders for you to complete.

 Please make sure you complete your tasks in these folders only.
 This will allow you to keep your work organised and also allow your teacher to track your progress more easily.